Business LoansBest Small Business Loans in February 2025

 • Traditional locations, which are stand-alone restaurants with their own fully equipped kitchen, an indoor dining area, and often a drive-thru.

-• In-Line locations, which are similar to traditional units but more streamlined, often appearing in urban locales.
+• In-Line locations, which are similar to traditional units but generally smaller, often appearing in urban locales.
 (The Taco Bell Cantina locations, which serve alcohol, are In-Line units.)
 In-Lines that feature a drive-thru are known as End-Caps.

 • Power Pumpers, which are Taco Bell locations attached to a gas station or travel store.